OldedTester/simpy_simu/README.md

 ## Using simpy to simulate the production flow of toyoto
 The following diagram is got from websit:
 https://journalofbusiness.org/index.php/GJMBR/article/download/1983/1885/.
-Attention please:Simulation is just simply simulating the base flow of the whole process.
+Attention please:This simulation is just simply simulating the base flow of the whole process.

 ### Input
 Machinery（Container）：it means the main body of the toyota vehicle.
 It has a storage（Container）